akiyomov/tahrirchi_test/README.md

 # How would you evaluate the quality of the collected data?

-Dots and number need to be removed
+Dots and number needs to be removed